Coronavirus information for our customers and visitors

 Published on | Last updated on

-This page has been developed to help customers quickly find out about how services are restarting in their area.
-We have also developed a set of frequently asked questions, which gives more information about our services.
+This page has been developed to help customers quickly find out how services may have changed as a result of the pandemic.

 Guidance for resident customers

-Our non-emergency repairs service has now reopened.
+Our non-emergency repairs service is open.
 Find out how to report a repair.

 To report an emergency repair:

 Derwent Living customers

 Please call 01772 666 214

 Please call 0131 657 0600